slawo/gollamas/README.md

     --proxy=deepseek-r1:14b=http://server-02:11434
 ````
 ## run on docker
+Images are automatically built for `amd64`, `arm`, `arm64`, `riscv64`, `s390x` and `ppc64le`.
+Issues for other architectures are welcome.

-Official images are available on docker hub and ghcr.io.
-You can run the latest image from either:
+Official images are automaticaly made available on docker hub and ghcr.io.
+You can run the latest image from either.

 ### from docker hub
 The main images are on [docker hub](https://hub.docker.com/repository/docker/slawoc/gollamas).